Tyler-Altgrave/Tyler-Altgrave.github.io/switchCFW/index.md

 -   Main Menu > Launch > CFW(emuMMC)
 -   Verify The Switch Is Using The emuMMC and Atmosphere
     -   Settings > System > Current Version **[xx.x.x|AMS x.x.x|E]**

+##  Installing NSP From USB Drive
+-   Create an NSP folder at a USB Drive
+-   Downlaod NSP Files From NSW2U
+    -   Or Download XCI/NSZ and Convert Them With SAK
+-   Launch Goldleaf On The Switch
+-   Install NSP Games From The USB Drive to The SD Card

+##  Installing NSP From SD Card
+-   Create an NSP folder at the SD Card Root
+-   Downlaod NSP Files From NSW2U
+    -   Or Download XCI/NSZ and Convert Them With SAK
+-   Launch Goldleaf On The Switch
+-   Install NSP Games From The SD Card to The SD Card